Riflessi di luce

-Riflessi di luce (also known in English-speaking countries as Reflections of Light) is a 1988 Italian erotic movie directed by Mario Bianchi and starring Pamela Prati.
+Riflessi di luce (also known in English-speaking countries as Reflections of Light) is a 1988 Italian erotic film directed by Mario Bianchi and starring Pamela Prati.

 Plot

 Sick after an accident in which he lost his wife, a musician is angry with the whole world.
 In a secluded villa where a bisexual, a lesbian, and a spoiled kid live the dramatic and lustful affair plays out.